 Cheddar Cheese Biscuits

-These cheddar biscuits and beef stew is what one could call “a match made in heaven”.
-Imagine dipping delectably cheesy biscuits in warm, earthy beef stew gravy, it made you hungry too eh?
+These cheddar biscuits are what one could call “a match made in heaven”.
+Imagine dipping delectably cheesy biscuits in warm, earthy stew gravy, it made you hungry too eh?
 Check out this recipe from Money Wise Moms which has the perfect balance of garlic-y cheesy goodness.

 Keto Grilled Veggies